z0ph/qmasto/README.md

 # :speaker: qmasto

-Dead simple AWS SQS to Mastodon serverless speaker :speaker:.
+Dead simple AWS SQS to Mastodon serverless poster :speaker:.

-> Publish message :love_letter: to SQS (FIFO), Lambda function will handle publishing it to Mastodon.
+> Publish message :love_letter: to SQS (FIFO), Lambda function will handle publishing toots to Mastodon.
 Automagically. :tada:

-To be honest, my plan is to automate the toots of certain information using this queue in multiple side projects.

-As usual, I'm sharing this with you folks as I was not able to find equivalent in Github / Open source projects.
-I hope it could be useful to someone else.
+Honestly, my intention is to automate the sharing of specific information through the use of this queue in several side projects.
+I'm bringing this to your attention because I couldn't find a comparable solution on Github or in open-source projects.
+I'm hopeful that it may prove useful to someone else.

-## Getting started
+## 🚀 Getting started

 > Update variables in `Makefile` and `tf/variables.tf` according to your environment.